MicrosoftDocs/entra-docs/docs/identity/authentication/concept-authentication-oath-tokens.md

    :::image type="content" source="media/concept-authentication-oath-tokens/add-name.png" alt-text="Screenshot of how to add a freindly name for a hardware OATH token.":::

 1. Supply the random verification code that appears when you tap the button on the device.
-You need to enter this code and click **Next** before the code changes.
+For a token that refreshes its code every 30 seconds, you need to enter the code and click **Next** within one minute.
+For a token that refreshes every 60 seconds, you have two minutes.

    :::image type="content" source="media/concept-authentication-oath-tokens/add-code.png" alt-text="Screenshot of how to add a verification code to activate a hardware OATH token.":::